 Author: House of Eden

-Cradle to Cradle (C2C) is a circular economy approach designed by the German chemist Michael Braungart and the American architect William McDonough.
-The C2C system is based on the approach that all materials can be recycled.
-The result: a world without rubbish!
+Cradle to Cradle (C2C) is an approach of circular economy, designed by the German chemist Michael Braungart and the American architect William McDonough.
+The C2C system is based on the approach that all materials in Cycles can be traced back.
+The result: one world without garbage!

 In addition to this so-called “nutrient remains nutrient” principle, the use of renewable energies and the promotion of cultural and biological diversity play a major role.
 Together they represent the three principles of the C2C design concept.